 The safeguarding of the the children in our care is a high priority within school.
 We take all concerns seriously whenever they are raised.

-This page details the contents of the Safeguarding Folder we use in school, as suggested by the Derby and Derbyshire Safeguarding Children's Partnership (DDSPC), and can be found under the 2021-2022 Link.
+This page details the contents of the Safeguarding Folder we use in school, as suggested by the Derby and Derbyshire Safeguarding Children's Partnership (DDSPC), and can be found under the 2023-2024 Link.
 This page should provide you with all of the information you need to see how we help to keep children safe in school.
-If there is something you feel needs adding or addressing, please look on the POLICIES page first (Key Information - policies), is it may be there, if it's not, please contact school through the usual channels for further assistance.
+If there is something you feel needs adding or addressing, please look on the POLICIES page first (Key Information - policies), as it may be there, if it's not, please contact school through the usual channels for further assistance.

 Designated Safeguarding Lead (DSL): Mr T Cocking